 John Shirk

 avatar

-JOHN SHIRK – Today’s Promise of Hope is based on Ephesians 1:7.
+JOHN SHIRK – Today’s Word of Encouragement is “Blessing.”

+John Shirk